Nasdanika-Models/flow/README.md

 The model may provide special type of activities for convenience - start, end, fork/join, port - input/output/call.

+Model elements may maintain a list of issues and actions may collect duration metrics.
+They also may contain durations - scalar values or discributions.
+Durations may be derived from collected.
+All of this would allow to run simulations and report change in flow execution duration over time, e.g. as a result of implementing improvements.

 ## Inheritance

 Actions in a flow are keyed by a string ID, as well as all other contained elements such as actions/flows/participants/resources/requirements in a package.